lars-t-hansen/parlib/README.md

 parlib
 ======

 This repo provides two different libraries for use with SharedArrayBuffer and SharedTypedArray.

-* In simple/ there are very simple control abstractions (Lock, Cond, eventually others) that assume only minimal things about the client code but provide very little help with data abstraction.
+* In simple/ there are very simple control abstractions (Lock, Cond, Barrier, eventually others) that assume only minimal things about the client code but provide very little help with data abstraction.
 * In src/ there is an elaborate shared-object-heap abstraction with data abstraction facilities and many utilities.
+This is experimental but somewhat stable.

 There are many demos here that use the shared-object-heap library: